Relaxation of imbalance in a disordered XX model with on-site dephasing: Summary of Results

 \section{Summary of Results}

 We begin by summarizing our findings.
-Starting from the N\'eel initial state, in the XX model with on-site disorder and dephasing, the behaviour of $-\ln I(t)$ can be schematically represented by Fig.~\ref{fig1}(a), where $\ln$ denotes the natural logarithm, $\gamma$ is the strength of dephasing, $W$ is the strength of disorder and $J$ is the exchange interaction strength of XX model.
-We use open boundary conditions (obc) unless specified.
+Starting from the N\'eel initial state, in the XX model with on-site disorder and dephasing, the behavior of $-\ln I(t)$ can be schematically represented by Fig.~\ref{fig1}(a), where $\ln$ denotes the natural logarithm, $\gamma$ is the strength of dephasing, $W$ is the strength of disorder and $J$ is the exchange interaction strength of XX model.